 Dining in Malibu Beach

-Sidewalk bistros, fusion favorites, and family dining spots dot the area and are sure to provide a unique dining experience suited for every taste.v
+Sidewalk bistros, fusion favorites, and family dining spots dot the area and are sure to provide a unique dining experience suited for every taste.

 Tra DiNoi’ on Cross Creek Drive offers European and Italian dishes.
 A meal for two will run about $100.
 Nobu Malibu is just minutes from the beach and provides an upscale but cozy and casual atmosphere.
 The main dining room has an enclosed patio, and they do require reservations that can be made up to one month in advance.

-A local classic, Geoffrey’s Malibu, is known for their amazing food and equally amazing view.
+A local classic, Geoffrey’s Malibu, is known for its amazing food and equally amazing view.
 The restaurant is right on the beach at 27400 Pacific Coast Hwy.
 There’s plenty of seafood on the menu, but unique offerings like brie can be had, as well as succulent steak.

 Where is Malibu Beach

 Getting to Malibu is an easy hour’s drive from anywhere in the San Fernando Valley or Los Angeles.
 Expect a 2-hour drive from Orange County with traffic.
 Next time you are looking for a weekend getaway, and explore Malibu Beach.